SilbigerLab/Protocols/Intertidal_Ecosystem_Function_Protocols/TidePoolSampling_SOP.md

     1. Take filled flask to chemistry lab station.
     1. Repeat with other pools.
     1. At next time point, hand pump 10x to flush tubing.
 Dispose of water on the rocks.
-    1. At next time point, hand pump 10x to flush tubing.
-Dispose of water on the rocks
     1. **At chemistry lab:** Have filters already in filter holder and station organized by order of samples.
     1. Receive capped erlenmeyer flask from field team.
     1. Pore around 20 mL into 50 mL centrifuge tube and twist on to cap with pH and temp probes (cover probes fully)
     1. When pH stabilizes, record temperature first then pH.
     1. Fill 250 mL bottle for total alkalinity measurements, leaving a little head space for mercuric chloride addition.
     1. Pour 50 mL of seawater into syringe connected to filter holder with stopcock in locked position.
-Place plunger of syringe on then unlock stopcock to side and push water through the filter holder with already pre-loaded 0.7 mm filter.
+Place plunger of syringe on then unlock stopcock to side and push water through the filter holder with already pre-loaded GF/F filter.
 Use same filter for 3 samples.
     1. Place nutrient samples back in cooler after 2 rounds of sampling.
     1. On microbial sample times (1 & 5), pipette 1mL of unfiltered seawater into 2mL microcentrifuge container pretreated with PFA.
 Use another syringe with sterivex filter to push 2 x 60 mL onto rocks then 20 mL into fDOM flask, then the remainder on to the rocks.
 Plunge one syringe full of air to flush water out of sterivex.
 Place sterivex filter and microcentrifuge tubes into small cooler with dry ice after sampling.
     1. Place 100 μl of 50% saturated HgCl2 with repeater pipette in each TA samples to preserve the water.
 Parafilm container tops